Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 Here's the reality: AI code isn't perfect.
 It's incredibly powerful and can generate working prototypes faster than you ever imagined, but it's also prone to subtle bugs, inefficiencies, and sometimes just plain weird behavior.
 Think of AI as that brilliant but slightly chaotic colleague who churns out impressive work but occasionally forgets to check their spelling or leaves typos in important emails.

 Testing and quality checks are your safety net.
-They help ensure your AI-generated prototype actually works as expected, looks good across different devices, and won't embarrass you when you demo it to stakeholders.
+They help ensure your AI-generated app actually works as expected, looks good across different devices, and won't embarrass you when you demo it to stakeholders.
 Plus, learning to debug with AI is like having a coding mentor who's available 24/7 and never gets tired of your questions.

 ## Testing Your Prototype